Mahmoudaboelenien19/Udacity-Landing-Page-Project/README.md

 ### Table of Contents

 #### Sections
-I added sections via javascript using OOP
+I added sections via javascript using OOP.

 #### Nav
-1. i added a nav link for every section by a function .
+1. I added a nav link for every section by a function .
 2. nav links when clicked goes to its section smoothly.

 #### Going Top Button